 Visit the Lakeshore Road Reconstruction and Streetscape Project for more information.

 In early 2017, in advance of the bridge work, Navy Street between Rebecca/Randall Street was converted to two-way traffic.
+Learn more at Public Information Meeting – Open House on May 30, 2018.

 Visit the Downtown Oakville two-way traffic conversion project page.